Mendasp/NS2Plus/README.md

 	- Show commander name option is now independent of minimap option.
 	- Game time now doesn't depend on commander minimap on marines.
 	- Added grenades and mines to Insight's equipment display (only shows 3 icons max with this priority/order: JP > Welder > Grenades > Mines).
+	- Added a new Alien bars option made by Rantology.
+	- Added map atmospherics slider, available in the Misc. tab.

 - 21/04/2014 (Build 264):
 	- Added "respawn" cheat command.
 It restores your last class (with team), weaponry and teleports you to your last valid death position.